Updating Ombi¶

 This is where the script will download to.
 It's only required if you don't want them put in your downloads folder, as it defaults to a folder in your downloads folder. - ServiceName

 Most of us just use 'Ombi', so it's the default.
-If you used something different, pass in this parameter with whatever you used. - Filename
+If you used something different, pass in this argument with whatever you used. - Filename

 This is only for if you are using x86.
 If this is the case, pass inWin10-x86.zip